marcelo3macedo/memo-mail-sender/README.md

 Read more: https://en.wikipedia.org/wiki/Spaced_repetition

-This service has a functionality to schedule the next sessions that will be carried out by the users.
-To elaborate the content of the session, it uses the responses of the sessions performed by the user as a basis, thus being able to select which cards should be prioritized for the memorization of the content.
+This service has a functionality to manage notification by mail to the users.
+The communication with this service is possible using a messaging software (RabbitMQ).

 <p align="right">(<a href="#top">back to top</a>)</p>